labdaddy/wgu-paper/emerging-tech/emerging_tech.md

 EVANGELIZE:
 After the review and comparison, the IBM Security, Splunk and LogPoint SIEM platforms have been identified as having problems that are not compatible with the needs of TechFite.
-The SolarWinds platform combines solutions to multiple issues plaguing TechFite, a simplified pricing model, a robust peer community for assistance with deployments and operation, network security features, log analysis and FISMA compliance.
-This platform is the clear winner and the best solution for TechFite.
+In contrast, SolarWinds combines a simplified pricing model, out-of-the-box use, a security IDS for the network, automated threat collection, a dashboard for easy analysis of log data, a robust peer community for assistance with deployments and operation and it is NIST FISMA compliant.
+At a stroke, this single product solves several key issues facing TechFite and it does so in an affordable, user friendly manner.
+This platform is the clear winner for TechFite.

 TRANSFER: